cristicretu/CP-Scraper/README.md

 git clone git@github.com:cristicretu/CP-Scraper.git
 ```

- and change the **path.txt** with your desired path from your PC.
-(Optionally) change the *snippets.cpp* with your own snippets. (they will be placed before the file input).
+ or download the zip file, and change the **path.txt** with your desired path from your PC.
+(Optionally) you can change *headers.cpp*-to use your own headers; *file_snippets.cpp*-to use your main snippets for file input; and *console_snippets.cpp*- to use your main snippets for console input.

 ## How to run it?

+For Windows, run the 2 scripts from *setup/windows* and follow the instructions there.
+After that, just open with *powershell* **run.ps1**.

-You also need Beautiful Soup and Requests, so make sure you have them installed: (if not, run these commands in your terminal)
+For Linux, make sure you have Beautiful Soup and Requests installed. (if not, run these commands in your terminal)

 ```
 pip3 install requests